General Terms and Conditions of Business

 - The date on which the notification of the contract termination is received by the other party at the address specified in the contract or otherwise explicitly specified address shall determine whether the notification period has been met.

 - Both parties have the right to immediate termination of the contract for material reasons.
 If the important reason is the breach of a contractual obligation, the termination is only admissible after the unsuccessful expiry of a period designated for remedial action or after an unsuccessful warning.
 The provision of a time limit for remedial action and a warning are unnecessary in the cases of Section 314 (2) sentence 2 and sentence 3 of the German Civil Code (BGB).
 Material reasons shall be:

 - situations in which it is unreasonable to expect the one party to continue to meet its contractual obligations,

 - severe or repeated violations of the duties listed in Article 3 and 4;

-- only in case the contract has a minimum term of two months or more: if the Client does not fulfill his duty for advance payments and is in default with payments by an amount equivalent to two basic monthly rates.
+- only in case the contract has a minimum term of two months or more: if the Client does not fulfill his duty for advance payments and is in default with payments by an amount equivalent to at least two basic monthly rates.

 Art.
 11 Data protection